jimbaker/tagstr/docs/pep.rst

 no need to use ``inspect.getsource``, or otherwise parse the source code to get this expression text.

-Format specification
+Format Specification
 --------------------

-The format spec is by default ``None`` if it is not specified in the corresponding interpolation in the tag string.
+The format spec is by default ``None`` if it is not specified in the tag string's corresponding interpolation.

 Because the tag function is completely responsible for processing chunks and thunks, there is no required interpretation for the format spec and